 Ukulele groups are flourishing in my local region.
 Here are some of the groups I know of:

-In Hamilton there’s the Cossie Ukes, based at Hamilton Cosmopolitan Club, and the Village Jam, who meet at Forest Lake Gardens retirement village at Te Rapa.
+In Hamilton there’s the Cossie Ukes, based at Hamilton Cosmopolitan Club, the Village Jam, and the Pukete ukulele group, which meets at the Pukete Community House.

 Smaller Hamilton-based ukulele groups include the Strumbles, HUG, led by Keith Glover; and the Jammies.

 For the older demographic, there’s a U3A ukulele group led by Judith Hickman.